 How MACI works

-The process begins with a minimally-invasive arthroscopic procedure to procure a sample of your cartilage cells (chondrocytes).
+If you and your doctor decide MACI is right for you, the process begins with a minimally-invasive arthroscopic procedure to procure a sample of your cartilage cells (chondrocytes).
 This sample is then sent to a laboratory and allowed a period of time to grow.
+Your cartilage cells will then be placed onto a specialized collagen membrane becoming the MACI implant that is used in your procedure.

 Watch how this works